Unity-Technologies/com.unity.perception/README.md

 <img src="com.unity.perception/Documentation~/images/banner2.PNG" align="middle"/>

 # Perception
-com.unity.perception provides a toolkit for generating large-scale datasets for perception-based machine learning training and validation.
+The Perception package provides a toolkit for generating large-scale datasets for perception-based machine learning training and validation.
 It is focused on a handful of camera-based use cases for now and will ultimately expand to other forms of sensors and machine learning tasks.

 [![license badge](https://img.shields.io/badge/license-Apache--2.0-green.svg)](LICENSE)